bvfnbk/templr/README.md

   Runs the templr application.

 Options:
+  -D KEY=VALUE           A key/value pair to be passed to the application.
   -c, --charset CHARSET  The input/output charset to be used. (default: UTF-8) -m, --model PATH       The path to the JSON model.
   -t, --template PATH    The path to the freemarker template.